CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/BGP-Weighted-Equal-Cost-Multipath.md

 ---
-title: Weighted Equal Cost Multipath
+title: BGP Weighted Equal Cost Multipath
 author: NVIDIA
 weight: 780
 toc: 3
 ---
 You use <span style="background-color:#F5F5DC">[W-ECMP](## "Weighted Equal Cost Multipath")</span> in data center networks that rely on anycast routing to provide network-based load balancing.
-Cumulus Linux supports W-ECMP by using the <span style="background-color:#F5F5DC">[BGP](## "Border Gateway Protocol")</span> link bandwidth extended community to load balance traffic towards anycast services for IPv4 and IPv6 routes in a layer 3 deployment and for prefix (type-5) routes in an EVPN deployment.
+Cumulus Linux supports BGP W-ECMP by using the <span style="background-color:#F5F5DC">[BGP](## "Border Gateway Protocol")</span> link bandwidth extended community to load balance traffic towards anycast services for IPv4 and IPv6 routes in a layer 3 deployment and for prefix (type-5) routes in an EVPN deployment.

 ## W-ECMP Routing